 Applications require the proposal of an internship outside the trainee’s academic institution.
-The Graduate Education Subcommittee will give priority to students proposing a toxicology-related internship that clearly states the intended internship objectives, research project goals, career development-related activities, and methodologies to be learned by the intern.
+The Education and Career Development Committee (ECDC) will give priority to students proposing a toxicology-related internship that clearly states the intended internship objectives, research project goals, career development-related activities, and methodologies to be learned by the intern.

 More details can be found on the GIFT application site.